 This research is a work in progress, taken from sources of varying reliability.
 The information should be verified before being relied upon.

-| There is no certainty that Benjamin is the son of Benjamin York.
+There is no certainty that Benjamin is the son of Benjamin York.
 He may actually be the son of Benjamin's brother Josiah, who also apparently moved to Middleton, NH.
 Two of the older Benjamin's children's births were recorded in Newmarket for 1752 and 1759, and if Benjamin Jr. was another child born a few years later why was he not recorded there either?
 Other birth records post 1759 were included in these Newmarket records.
 But we also have a brother Josiah for him, who also wasn't recorded, so it might only be a matter of incomplete recordkeeping.
-More research is necessary.
+The senior Benjamin named this Benjamin, then of Meredith, N.H., as the executor of his 1803 will, so it seems unlikely that he would have named a nephew his executor when he was living so far away.
+More research is necessary to prove the connection but for now it seems the most likely scenario.

 He was living in Middleton, NH when he enlisted for less than a year's service during the Revolutionary War.
 In his pension papers many years later he states that he entered the service in Feb of 1775, but as that was before the war started he must have the date wrong.
-Another soldier who served with him also says 1775, without mentioning a month, so it must have been later in the year.
+Another soldier who served with him also says 1775, without mentioning a month, so it might have been later in the year.
 Benjamin was stationed at Fort Washington in Portsmouth in Capt.
 Benjamin Sias's company and Col. Dam's regiment.
 After 3 1/2 months he was promoted from private to sargeant, at which rank he served for another 5 months and 9 days before his enlistment was up and he went home.
 His date of birth in 1761 comes from a deposition he made in his own pension case, which means he was only 14 years old at the time.
 He stated that he didn't participate in any battles but did assist with the capture of a schooner.
 [U.S., Revolutionary War Pension and Bounty-Land Warrant Application Files, 1800-1900 for Benjamin York on ancestry.com]

 On 28 May 1785 Benjamin York Jr., as well as three other Yorks who are probably his father and two brothers - Benjamin, John, and Josiah - all were of Middleton, NH when they signed a petition opposing setting off the northern section of the town to a new town.
 The Town of Brookfield was eventually set off from Middleton in 1794.
 [NH Provincial and State Papers, 12:599]